 - Debt management is a program under which a credit counseling agency works with you to develop a plan to pay your bills on time by reducing interest rates and reducing or eliminating fees.
 The plan is designed to get you out of debt as quickly as possible without bankruptcy.

 - Payday loan consolidation is a plan by which you consolidate multiple payday loans into an affordable monthly payment.
 This can allow you to repay outstanding loans without being overwhelmed by unaffordable payments.

 - Do-it-yourself plan is an approach whereby you negotiate with creditors to set up affordable monthly payments for each.
 This requires careful financial analysis and planning so you can afford to make the payments and still have enough cash to meet living expenses.

 Our bankruptcy lawyers offer free consultation to discuss your financial situation in our Evansville office.
-Please call Dunlap & Nesmith at 812-402-9970 or contact us online to schedule an appointment at no cost or obligation.
+Please call Dunlap & Nesmith at 812-402-9970 or fill out the form using the button below to schedule an appointment.